 2) Moving abroad as a freelancer is a financial risk.
 How do you prepare?
 This piece of advice is an NPR editor, and he's totally right: Before you leave your home country, you’ll want to save about 2 - 3 months of living expenses, park it in a bank account, and never touch it.
 This is the fund that you will use if things go terribly wrong and you have to come home.

 You’ll also want to consider family responsibilities, etc. that might factor into a decision to move far away for an undetermined period, where your finances will be unstable for a while.
 Many full-time freelance journos make less than $35,000 a year.

 When you arrive in a new country, it can take a while to start getting assignments.
 It can also take months to get paid after you land that first story.
 If at all possible, you will want to build in some padding.
 In an ideal situation, you’ll want to go abroad with a few months’ worth of living expenses in the country you’re moving to.
 This sucks, because it's a lump of money you might not get back, and you're taking this risk without the backing of an employer.
 But there are ways to manage this -- including grants and freelancing part-time before you go.
 I'll outline more in another post.

 3) Third step: Figure out an editorial plan.
 Where are you going, and why?

-Track down cheap equipment and start using it.
+Track down cheap or used equipment and start using it.
 Read some books, start getting in touch with local experts and shaping some pitches.
-My sample size is small, but the most successful reporters I know had something they wanted to learn more about when they left.
+My sample size is small, but the most successful reporters I know had a main issue they wanted to cover and lear aboutn when they left.

 4) All that boring bureaucratic stuff is actually really important Research the visa and press freedom situation in your target country.
 What’s the process and cost associated with getting permission to live there?
 Do you have to register as a journalist?
 Can you legally drive a car there, without getting a local driver’s license?